istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 Istio solves both these problems by rewriting the application `PodSpec` readiness/liveness probe, so that the probe request is sent to the [sidecar agent](/docs/reference/commands/pilot-agent/).

+## LivenessProbe rewrite example

 The rewrite is visible at the application pod level.
-For example, using the [liveness-http-same-port sample]({{< github_file >}}/samples/health-check/liveness-http-same-port.yaml) sample, we see it working.
-First, create a namespace:
+For example, using [liveness-http-same-port sample]({{< github_file >}}/samples/health-check/liveness-http-same-port.yaml), we see it working.
+First, create and label a namespace:

 {{< text bash >}}
 $ kubectl create namespace istio-io-health-rewrite; kubectl label namespace istio-io-health-rewrite istio-injection=enabled